zhangbl6618/RAG-Responsibility-Attribution/README.md

-# Who Taught the Lie?
-Responsibility Attribution for Poisoned Knowledge in Retrieval-Augmented Generation
+# Responsibility Attribution for Poisoned Knowledge in Retrieval-Augmented Generation

 ## Introduction